Evidence of Vocal Tract Articulation in Self-Supervised Learning of Speech: Results

 \subsection{Comparison across SSL models}

-To compare representational power of SSL models for articulations, we assess articulatory score for SSL models.
-Highest scores are chosen among the multiple layers, and these scores are reported on Fig. \ref{modelcomp}.
-The overall pattern is consistent with SUPERB \cite{yang2021superb}, where Transformer based models trained on contrastive or predictive objectives (e.g., Wav2Vec 2.0, HuBERT, WavLM) are generally better than the other.
-The ranks of the models mostly match those from the SUPERB leaderboard (Spearman's rank correlation = 0.93).\footnote{0.86 on more inclusive model space (20 models).
-Individual scores are omitted due to space limitation.} One unexpected deviation is Data2Vec Large, which shows lower score than the score of HuBERT Base.
+To compare representational power of SSL models for articulations, we assess articulatory scores of SSL models.
+Highest scores are chosen among the multiple layers, and reported on Fig. \ref{modelcomp}.
+The overall pattern is consistent with SUPERB \cite{yang2021superb}, where Transformer based models trained with contrastive or predictive objectives (e.g., Wav2Vec 2.0, HuBERT, WavLM) are generally better than the other.
+The ranks of the models mostly match those from the SUPERB leaderboard with high rank correlation (Kendall tau=0.82, Spearman=0.93).
+One unexpected deviation is Data2Vec Large, which shows lower score than the score of HuBERT Base.

-Overall scores are surprisingly high that even with small model such as HuBERT Base model, we can get 0.78 correlation and for the best model, WavLM Large, the average correlation reaches 0.81, which are far beyond the handcrafted baselines (Fig. \ref{prediction}).
+Overall scores are surprisingly high that even with base model such as HuBERT Base, we can get 0.78 correlation and for the best model, WavLM Large, the average correlation reaches 0.81, which are far beyond the handcrafted baselines (Fig. \ref{modelcomp}).
 Increasing model capacity can help build better articulatory representations, as the large models produce higher score than base versions.
 The supervised model, Fairseq S2T, has higher score than SSL models with comparable capacity, suggesting that ASR task is relevant for learning articulatory representations.

-There is also a notable tendency across subjects that some subjects (e.g., S1, S5 and S8) show consistently high performance but some show low performance (e.g., S4, S2).
-This is due to well-known noise ceiling of EMA data, where some subjects' data went through unstable measurement.
+There is also a notable tendency across speakers that some speakers (e.g., S1, S5 and S8) show consistently high performance but some show low performance (e.g., S4, S2).
+This is due to noise ceiling of EMA data, where some speakers' data underwent unstable measurement.